top of page

 Keywords: instrumental variables Poisson, crime, refugees, Syrians, Turkey

-This paper addresses identification challenges in social sciences using observational data, through illustrative and tailored examples from the economics of crime and criminology.
-It highlights the benefits of addressing the causal problem by incorporating structural causal models and causal graphs, rather than relying solely on the statistical problem, to avoid pitfalls such as mediation fallacy, collider bias, and the use of inadmissible instruments or covariate sets.
-Through case studies, the paper emphasizes the necessity to obtain the full causal model to draw correct inferences.
-The ultimate goal is to introduce researchers into the fundamental principles and methodologies that underpin robust causal analysis, emphasizing the distinction between identification and estimation and equip them with several tools for rigorous causal inference in their empirical work.
+This paper addresses identification challenges in social science research using observational data, through illustrative and tailored examples from the economics of crime.
+The paper highlights how structural causal models and directed acyclic graphs help clarify the causal structure underlying empirical questions to avoid pitfalls such as collider bias and the use of inadmissible instruments or covariate sets.
+By distinguishing identification from estimation, the paper emphasizes the importance of specifying the full causal model to draw correct inferences.
+The case studies demonstrate how structural causal models can sharpen identification strategies and improve the credibility of causal claims in applied research.

 JEL Classification: A12; C18; C51; K14